thenick775/thelist/README.md

 This application has been tested and packaged on OSX, where the script included places the configuration file next to the executable.

+Note: This appplication was featured in the [fyne showcase](https://apps.fyne.io/apps/com.vancise.TheList.html)!

 #### Features
 - Search list items by regular expression
 - Support for multiple lists